yk1002/CarND-Advanced-Lane-Lines/README.md

 left_fit = np.polyfit(lefty, leftx, 2)
 ```

 And do the same for the right lane pixels.
+The fitted polynomials are shown as yellow curves in the image below.

 <img src="output_images/lane-pixels-fitted.png">